-Miramar® and King of the Beach® were founded in 1983 on the Golden Shores of California at Miramar Beach, together with Sideout® near Santa Barbara, today the site of the Rosewood Miramar Beach Montecito.
+Miramar® and King of the Beach® were founded in 1983 on the Golden Shores of California at Miramar Beach, together with Sideout® near Santa Barbara, California, today the site of the Rosewood Miramar Beach Montecito.
 These American Riviera Brands™ and their rich history were founded on a belief that there is a higher level of consciousness to be found within one’s self through personal journeys that the global volleyball, surf and beach lifestyle provides.

 The company prides itself on making quality apparel, outerwear, footwear, beach volleyballs and accessories and holding some of the greatest beach events on the planet.